Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 No. When reporting a smoky vehicle, take care that it’s not just emitting water vapour (steam).
 For a while after starting the engine, water vapour is emitted from the exhaust pipe, which, when cooled by the surrounding air, can look like smoke.
 The wispy looking water vapour is very evident when the vehicle is started on cold mornings.

-The regulation applies to all cars, trucks, buses and motorcycles, regardless of the engine type or even whether they are going up a hill.
 Diesel-engined vehicles are not exempt.
+The Regulations apply to all cars and motorcycles, and all trucks and buses with a gross vehicle mass of less than 4.5 tonnes.
+Vehicles can be reported regardless of the engine type or even whether they are going up a hill.

 EPA cannot process public reports of noisy vehicles.
 You can report a noisy vehicle to the highway patrol unit at your local police station.
 If a police officer assesses the vehicle as being too noisy, the vehicle will be referred to EPA for noise testing.